pierrepo/plasma-template-crash-test/README.md

 With the extension [jupyter-archive](https://github.com/jupyterlab-contrib/jupyter-archive)

-On the file panel, right clic on a directory and select *Download as an archive*.
+In the File Browser (left panel), open a directory, right clic and select *Download Current Folder as an archive*.

 ### Variable inspector

 With [jupyterlab_variableinspector](https://github.com/lckr/jupyterlab-variableInspector)

-Open a Python or R Jupyter notebook.
-Right clic and select *Open Variable inspector*.
+Open a Python or R Jupyter notebook (Bash not supported).
+Right clic and select *Open Variable Inspector*.